xanimal37/SpringMVCFilmCRUD/README.md

 # SpringMVCFilmCRUD

 ## Description
 This is a full stack project which consists of a front end where the user can look up, modify, create and delete films and actors from a database.
+When finding a film by id, the user is able to edit the data in the same page.
+If using keyword to find a film, the film entry becomes a link which when clicked will populate forms on the linked page for editing or deleting the film.

 ## Tools
 - SpringToolSuite4